willemolding/CarteZcash/README.md

 # CarteZcash

-CarteZcash is a Zcash application specific Cartesi rollup.
+CarteZcash takes Zcash and turns it into a Cartesi RollApp.
 Created for the 2024 Cartesi Hackathon.

 ## How it works

-CarteZcash takes parts of the Rust ZCash client [Zebra](https://github.com/ZcashFoundation/zebra) and uses it to build a mini version of the protocol called TinyCash.
-TinyCash makes the following changes to the ZCash protocol:
+CarteZcash takes parts of the [Zebra](https://github.com/ZcashFoundation/zebra) Zcash client and uses them to build a mini version of the protocol called TinyCash.
+This is similar to how Optimism uses [minigeth](https://github.com/ethereum-optimism/minigeth) for the Ethereum state transition.

+TinyCash is ZCash but with the following changes:

 - Each block contains only a single coinbase transaction and one optional user transaction
 - No proof-of-work checks are performed
-- A fixed number of coins is not mined each block
+- Coins aren't minted in every block
 - All network upgrades up to NU5 are applied in the first block

-TinyCash runs inside the Cartesi machine and adds new blocks/transaction when requested.
+TinyCash then runs inside the Cartesi machine to produce a fully functional rollup.

+All interaction with the L2 is done via the Cartesi contracts.
+Deposits, transactions and withdrawals are all supported.

 ### Deposits

 Using Portals it is possible to deposit Eth into the rollup and have it minted as CarteZcash coins into a transparent Zcash address.

 This works by using the coinbase transaction functionality that was previously used for issuing mining rewards.
 Upon receiving an AdvanceState message that matches an Eth deposit action CarteZcash instructs TinyCash to mine a new block with a coinbase that mints coins to the wallet address decoded from the `execLayerData` field.
-These new minted coins are public (not shielded) but can be made anonomoyus by making another transaction into the shielded pool.
+These new minted coins are public (not shielded) but can be made anonymous by making another transaction into the shielded pool.

 ### Transfers

-CarteZcash is able to process regular ZCash transactions produced by a ZCash wallet.
-This includes private shielded transactions!!
+CarteZcash is able to process regular ZCash transactions produced and signed by any ZCash wallet.
+This includes private shielded transactions!

+The prepared transactions just need to be serialized and then sent to CarteZcash via the InputBox contract.

 ### Withdrawals